-If the slideout mechanism has apparently malfunctioned and the room will not retract using the control switch, you may need to access the motor/gear assembly and manually crank the room in to the travel position.
+If the room mechanism is malfunctions and will not retract using the buttons, you will need to manually crank the room in to the travel position.
+(The room can also be cranked out into the extended position using this method if necessary.)